Humanized mouse

-A humanized mouse is a mouse carrying functioning human genes, cells, tissues, and/or organs.
+A humanized mouse is a genetically modified mouse that has functioning human genes, cells, tissues and/or organs.
 Humanized mice are commonly used as small animal models in biological and medical research for human therapeutics.

 A humanized mouse or a humanized mouse model is one that has been xenotransplanted with human cells and/or engineered to express human gene products, so as to be utilized for gaining relevant insights in the in vivo context for understanding of human-specific physiology and pathologies.
-A lot of our knowledge about several human biological processes has been obtained from studying animal models like rodents and non-human primates.
+Several human biological processes have been explored using animal models like rodents and non-human primates.
 In particular, small animals such as mice are advantageous in such studies owing to their small size, brief reproductive cycle, easy handling and due to the genomic and physiological similarities with humans; moreover, these animals can also be genetically modified easily.
 Nevertheless, there are several incongruencies of these animal systems with those of humans, especially with regard to the components of the immune system.
 To overcome these limitations and to realize the full potential of animal models to enable researchers to get a clear picture of the nature and pathogenesis of immune responses mounted against human-specific pathogens, humanized mouse models have been developed.
 Such mouse models have also become an integral aspect of preclinical biomedical research.